jame-earnin/debugging-react-cat-expense-interview/README.md

 Find the bug and fix it and explain why it was slow and janky.

 ## Challenge 3 - Type Challenge
-Go to src/services/catService.ts, and fix all TOODs type in this file.
+Go to src/services/catService.ts, and fix all `TOOO` type in this file.

 ## Challenge 4 - Web Performance
 Checkout the branch `big-tree`